Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 Get Early Entry

 We seriously recommend the Boo-Fet.
 Even if the food is not your thing, it’s still worth it for the early entry, and free refillable drink.
 We loved the Buffet and the desserts were incredible, but it was the additional perks that just made it fantastic value.
-We did 4 mazes in 30 mins, and this left so much time to properly explore the rest of the park.
+We did 4 mazes in 30 minutes, and this left so much time to properly explore the rest of the park.

 If Not, Consider the Fast Pass

 The Fast Pass is a really good idea if you want to experience everything.
-The Queues can be really long, we have seen 75+ mins at the worst times, so if you want to get in all 9 Mazes, a few Rides, and a Show, you really need to Grab the Pass.
+The Queues can be really long, We have seen 75+ minutes at the worst times, so if you want to get in all 9 Mazes, a few Rides, and a Show, you really need to Grab the Pass.
 The Park stays open really late, and queues die down as the time draws on, but still, without the Pass, you will spend a lot of time in queues.

 Make a Plan

 If you are not doing the Boo-Fet or Fast Pass, you can still get a lot done, just maybe not everything.
 When the gates officially open, all the Boo-Fet Guests will be in the Ghostrider area as this is all that is open early.
-There are 4 Mazes here, and the queues will have already built.
+There are 4 Mazes here, and the queues will have already been built.
 So head in the opposite direction!
 We advise hitting Grimoire and Origins first then loop round to the Mesmer, Dark Ride, and Pumpkin Eater, along with any rides in those areas.
 Hopefully, by the time you head over to the Ghostrider area, the queues will have calmed down, if not you got some big Mazes in with some of the shortest queues of the night.

 Take Your Time